 Skip to main content

-Asian-Owned Restaurants to Check Out in Philadelphia
+AAPI-Owned Restaurants to Check Out in Philadelphia

 Among the many, many Asian and AAPI-owned businesses in Philadelphia are amazing restaurants, offering various Asian fare and compelling coffees, cocktails and confections.

 From the essential shopping and dining hub of Chinatown to the cluster of Vietnamese restaurants on Washington Avenue, Asian-owned restaurants are everywhere you look.
+Korean businesses abound in Olney and outside city limits in Upper Darby, as well as Asian-fusion outposts on the Main Line.

 Whether you’re craving beef rendang or traditional Tibetan dumplings (called momo), you’ll find it all — including the cuisines of India, China, Korea, Japan, the Philippines, Vietnam, Cambodia, Thailand, Burma, Indonesia, Pakistan, Laos and more — in Greater Philadelphia.